 A diet enriched with a popular omega-3 fatty acid and curcumin, found in Indian curry spice turmeric, preserved walking ability in rats with spinal-cord injury.
+The first group was fed rat chow that mimicked a Western diet high in saturated fats and sugar.
+The second group consumed a standard diet supplemented with docosahexaenoic acid, or DHA and curcumin.
+A third set of rats received a standard rat diet and served as a dummy group.
 DHA is an omega-3 fatty acid shown to repair damage to cell membranes.
 Curcumin is a strong antioxidant that previous studies have linked to tissue repair.
 Both reduce inflammation.

 The findings by researchers from the University of California Los Angeles (UCLA) suggest that these dietary supplements help repair nerve cells and maintain their function after degenerative damage to the neck.